jamiekowalski/foldingtext-extra/smart quotes.ftplugin/README.md

 Inserts smart quotes instead of straight quotes in FoldingText documents.

-In most cases, the plugin will insert the quote you want; but note that it only looks at the previous character to determine whether to insert a left- or right-quote, and makes no attempt at matching pairs.
+In most cases, the plugin will insert the quote you want; but note that it only looks at the previous character to determine whether to insert a left- or right-quote, and makes no attempt to match pairs.

 It fails in the following cases: